kylevedder/JarvisAlarmClock/README.md

 Requires Maven 3 to be installed.
 Run `createPackage.sh` to build all required JARs.
 Copy onto target device (such as a RaspberryPi), and run `install.sh`.

+See the README in the `package` directory for more information.

 ##Running Manually
 To manually fire the job, run `JarvisJob.jar`.